|||

 Voucher for a meal, event, task

 Sometimes what people want the most is to spend time with you / their loved ones.
-I’m planning to give my daughters vouchers for a meal coupled with babysitting, so they can enjoy a nice night out on their birthdays.
+You could give parents of young children a voucher for a meal along with babysitting, so they can enjoy a nice night out.

 If the voucher is for a task you’re offering to do for them, make sure the recipient knows you’re serious about it by following up to make sure a) it’s something they’re happy for you to do, and b) it actually happens.